 - Gradually mix in beef and chicken stocks.

-- Stir in fish sauce and soy sauce, bring to a boil, and reduce to a simmer.
+- Stir in fish sauce, soy sauce, and worcerstershire sauce.
+Bring to a boil, and reduce to a simmer.
 Cook until you reach the desired gravy consistency, about 10 to 15 minutes.
 Remove from heat and season with salt and pepper to taste.

 - Cook fries according to package directions.